Display a chart using the Vega-Lite library.

 The schema for the Vega-Lite event state.

-The event state is stored in a dictionary-like object that suports both key and attribute notation.
+The event state is stored in a dictionary-like object that supports both key and attribute notation.
 Event states cannot be programmatically changed or set through Session State.

 Only selection events are supported at this time.